Cross-Domain and Disentangled Face Manipulation with 3D Guidance: Disentangled Face Manipulation

-In light of these issues, we adopt a \textit{latent manipulation network} to achieve disentangled attribute-to-latent mapping, as shown in Figure~\ref{fig:framework}.
-By using our reduced \textit{StyleSpace} that decomposes $\mathcal{S}$ into attribute-adaptive subspaces $\{\mathcal{S}^1,\mathcal{S}^2,\dots,\mathcal{S}^{|\mathcal{P}|}\}$, instead of jointly manipulating the entire target latent space $\mathcal{W}^+$, our framework consists of independent small translation networks $\{\text{F}^1,\text{F}^2,\dots,\text{F}^{|\mathcal{P}|}\}$, with each handles a specific target subspace of $\mathcal{S}^i$ corresponding to an attribute $\bm{P}^i$ decided by our reduced \textit{StyleSpace}.
+In light of these issues, we adopt a \textit{latent manipulation network} to achieve disentangled attribute-to-latent mapping, as shown in Fig.~\ref{fig:framework}.
+By using our reduced style space that decomposes $\mathcal{S}$ into attribute-adaptive subspaces $\{\mathcal{S}^1,\mathcal{S}^2,\dots,\mathcal{S}^{|\mathcal{P}|}\}$, instead of jointly manipulating the entire target latent space $\mathcal{W}^+$, our framework consists of independent small translation networks $\{\text{F}^1,\text{F}^2,\dots,\text{F}^{|\mathcal{P}|}\}$, with each handles a specific target subspace of $\mathcal{S}^i$ corresponding to an attribute $\bm{P}^i$ decided by our reduced style space.
 In addition, rather than manipulating the latent code on the absolute target parameters $\bm{P}_t$, we feed the relative changes of parametric edits $\Delta\bm{P}=\bm{P}_t-\bm{P}_s$ to enforce the focus on the manipulation itself instead of the original identity.
 Our final attribute-to-latent translation framework is formulated as:

 Here, each network $\text{F}^i$ consists of an encoder $\text{E}^i$ and a decoder $\text{D}^i$.